scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 ## Troubleshooting

-If while running the tests you recieve an `Address already in use` error, try running `sudo netstat -ltnp` to see which processes on your machine are already using one of the port that was reported as already in use (from `./test/ipc_test.js`).
+If while running the tests you receive an `Address already in use` error, try running `sudo netstat -ltnp` to see which processes on your machine are already using one of the port that was reported as already in use (from `./test/ipc_test.js`).

 # How it works